Classification of one dimensional dynamical systems by countable structures: Introduction

-In this paper, we deal with some of the missing parts.
-By mainly elementary and standard tools, we prove that conjugacy of interval maps is Borel bireducible to the $S_\infty$-universal orbit equivalence relation.
-Conjugacy of homeomorphisms as well as of selfmaps of the Hilbert cube is proved to be Borel bireducible to the universal orbit equivalence relation.
+\begin{thmx}[see Theorem \ref{Hilbert}] The conjugacy equivalence relation of homeomorphisms as well as conjugacy of selfmaps of the Hilbert cube is Borel bireducible to the universal orbit equivalence relation. \end{thmx}

 To this end we use some tools of infinite dimensional topology and a result of Zielinski on the complexity of homeomorphism equivalence relation of metrizable compacta \cite{Zielinski} combining with some ideas of P. Krupski and the second author \cite{KrupskiVejnar}.
-Finally we make a small overview on the complexity of conjugacy equivalence relation of dynamical systems on the Cantor set, on the arc, on the circle and on the Hilbert cube.
+Finally we make a small overview on the complexity of conjugacy equivalence relation of dynamical systems on the Cantor set, on the interval, on the circle and on the Hilbert cube.